This tutorial covers:

 expect(domTree).toMatchSnapshot()

-creates a snapshot if it does not exist, saves it, and checks if a snapshot is consistent with previous stored snapshots.
+creates a snapshot if it does not exist, then saves it, and checks that it is consistent with previous stored snapshots.
 If there is an existing snapshot, Jest compares the two snapshots.
 If they match, the test passes.
 Snapshots that do not match cause the test to fail.
-The test also uses the .toJSON()

 method, which returns a JSON object of the rendered DOM tree snapshot.

-), there will be a new folder called (__snapshots__)
+There is a new folder called __snapshots__

 with the file App.test.js.snap